laanp/Icarus_Mods_Separated/laanp-BuildersDream_Readme.md

     - (1) Advanced Fishing Trap
     - (1) Tackle Box
     - (23) Lures (1 of each kind)

+  - "Pete's Mining Kit" (Custom Extractors Icon) - Contains the following:
+    - (3) "Pete's Nuclear Extractors" - Custom self-powered exotic (purple) extractors
+    - (3) "Pete's Ore Extractor" - Custom self-powered ore extractors
+    - (1) "Pete's Ice Borer" - Custom self-powered Super-Cooled Ice Borer
+    - (1) "Pete's Exotic Harvester" - Custom self-powered exotic (red) harvester
+    - (10) Portable Beacons - To mark your mining equipment on the map
+    - All custom extractors/harvestor are modified for quick extraction
+    - They can be carried & stacked in regular inventory (not in the G-slot)

   - "Pete's Ore Kit" (Ore Icon) - Contains the following:
     - (100) Iron Ore